skynet2/vault-backup/README.md

 - Automated HashiCorp Vault backups
 - Supports AWS S3 as a backup destination
 - Prometheus metrics support with counters for successful and failed backup attempts
+- Automatically reads and applies environment variables from JSON files in a specified path when using the HashiCorp Vault Agent Sidecar Injector (see `VAULT_SECRETS_PATH`)
 ## Prerequisites

 - A running HashiCorp Vault instance